Deed of Partnership. Here’s Why You Need a Written Partnership or Shareholders Agreement17 Aug 2020

 Disputes often arise purely because of a lack of clarity, and that doesn’t only apply in business.
+However deeds of partnerships or shareholders agreements can help avoid this.
 Misunderstandings are a part of everyday communications, and they can happen easily.
 Even the strongest of relationships can have ups and downs, and business partnerships are certainly no exception to that.
 What’s important is to try and get ahead of any potential problems by creating a deed of partnership, otherwise known as a partnership agreement or a shareholders agreement.
 Having a plan for tackling disagreements, misunderstandings, and even full-blown disasters is often enough to nip them in the bud quickly.

 Disputes within companies can be extremely costly, and nobody really wants a situation where a lack of clarity causes something like that to happen.
 The trouble is, we often don’t see the glaring need for a deed of partnership until it’s too late – and the lack of an agreement can see organisations experience huge setbacks or even go under.
 The good news is that a little foresight is enough to protect against such negative outcomes.